 (This takes a lot of data crunching, please notify me if you find any errors.)

-Once again, the small breweries make a big splash, accounting for 30% of the medals.
+Similar to last year, small breweries made a big splash, with breweries producing less than 5,000 barrels accounting for over half the medals.
 This chart reflects the best data I could gather based on size.
-I count 17 breweries that won medals that weren’t open a year ago (entered in the Tiny category).

 This chart is by the Brewer’s Association Craft Brewery categories, which go like this: